dotnet/csharpstandard/standard/expressions.md

   - If the alignment is positive the formatted string is right-aligned by prepending the padding,
   - Otherwise it is left-aligned by appending the padding.

-The overall meaning of an *interpolated_string_expression*, including the above formatting and padding of interpolations, is defined by a conversion of the expression to a method invocation: if the type of the expression is `System.IFormattable` or `System.FormattableString` that method is `System.Runtime.CompilerServices.FormattableStringFactory.Create` ([§C.3](standard-library.md#c3-standard-library-types-not-defined-in-isoiec-23271)) which returns a value of type `System.FormattableString`; otherwise the type must be `string` and the method is `string.Format` ([§C.2](standard-library.md#c2-standard-library-types-defined-in-isoiec-23271)) which returns a value of type `string`.
+The overall meaning of an *interpolated_string_expression*, including the above formatting and padding of interpolations, is defined by a conversion of the expression to a method invocation: if the type of the expression is `System.IFormattable` or `System.FormattableString` that method is `System.Runtime.CompilerServices.FormattableStringFactory.Create` ([§C.3](standard-library.md#c3-standard-library-types-not-defined-in-isoiec-23271)) which returns a value of type `System.FormattableString`; otherwise the type shall be `string` and the method is `string.Format` ([§C.2](standard-library.md#c2-standard-library-types-defined-in-isoiec-23271)) which returns a value of type `string`.

 In both cases, the argument list of the call consists of a *format string literal* with *format specifications* for each interpolation, and an argument for each expression corresponding to the format specifications.